BoPras/BoPras/README.md

 - 👋 Hi, I’m @BoPras
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in Soccer
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Cloud Integration
 - 💞️ I’m looking to collaborate on Software Analysis
-- 📫 How to reach me https://www.linkedin.com/in/prastowo-widayanto-886106240/
+- 📫 How to reach me https://www.linkedin.com/in/prastowo-widayanto/

 <!---
 BoPras/BoPras is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.